South Dakota State University’s Department of Allied and

 - Earned doctorate in one of the following disciplines by the

-- Strong technology skills, particularly SAS, Stata, SPSS, R or
+- Strong statistical skills, particularly in SAS, Stata, SPSS, R

-- Experience with survey development and/or large database
+- Experience with survey development or large database analysis

 - Excellent verbal and written communication skills.

 - Organizational and time management skills.

 - Demonstrated ability to work as a contributing team

 - Valid driver’s license, or ability to obtain one within 30 days